maksymilianMroz/product-list-management/README.md

 In the project directory run: `yarn install`.\
 and later: `yarn start`.

 `LIVE VERSION` - You can visit this page - [click](https://maksymilianmroz.github.io/product-list-management/).
 Except that you must allow 'insecure content' in your browser settings.
-Normally gh-pages throw errors, cause of http instead of https endpoints so this "insecure content" must be allowed in browwser settings.
+Normally gh-pages throw errors, cause of http instead of https endpoints, so this "insecure content" must be allowed in browser settings.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.